Guidelines

 Content

-- Use descriptions to offer more context to the selection.
+Use brief descriptions to offer more details about the option.